 Instead of trying to force old habits into a new set of circumstances, focus on accepting this new normal – not trying to adjust to make things like “what they were,” but maximizing “how they ARE.”
 What might have been easy or routine for you before simply might not work as well for your lifestyle right now.

-Lifestyle and positive habits, then, becomes like a game.
+Making lifestyle choices and developing positive habits, then, become like a game.
 What WILL feel good?
 What WILL stick?
-In this episode of the WANTcast with Lynn Chen, she tells us that when her father died and she was too overcome with grief to do anything, she treated her life like she was recovering from amnesia.
+Inthis episode of the WANTcast with Lynn Chen, she tells us that when her father died and she was too overcome with grief to do anything, she treated her life like she was recovering from amnesia.
 Trying things out, from foods to workouts, to see what resonated and what didn’t.
 ZERO pressure to stick with one thing, and ZERO ties to what once worked.